 we can see a significant improvement in both reduced voltage ripple over the transistor, as well as a well behaved transistor current that meets our expectations from the small-signal analysis of such a circuit.

 To estimate practical number, I’ve used a single-rail power-supply that I’ve owned at the time and used to power one of the headphone amplifiers.
 It used a structure that is closely matched by the simplified diagram of Fig. 1.
 The output voltage was set to 24V (23.3V to be exact), and it was loaded with a load of ~1A (15ohm + 8ohm resistors in series).
-The component values such as bulk capacitor C1) in the measured regulator are close to these used in simulation.
+The component values such as bulk capacitor C1 were similar to these used in simulation.
 Integrated noise measurements were made with the LNMP from Tangent and an Agilent U1253A, and waveforms were captured with the Rigol DS1052E I’ve owned at the time.

 As can be observed in Fig. 6, VCE of T1 fluctuates significantly, and drops down to 0V, which means the capacitance multiplier isn’t operating as expected.
 This can obviously be even more severe with higher load currents.